VRBarysh/DifEqMaster/README.md

 # DifEqMaster
-A personal C++-based framework for solving some time-domain equation systems
+A personal C++-based framework for solving some time-domain partial differential equation systems

 ## Introduction
-This project began in 2002 as an attempt to summarize and systematize some multidimensional differential equation solvers for that I've made for computing a number of problems in free electronic devices.
-I wanted to put some standalone code for simulating excitation processes in free electron lasers and backward wave oscillators under a universal platform.
-That C++ Builder based platform helped me with setting dozens of parameters, following the simulation process in real-time and presenting the result graphs in a more unified and convenient way.
-Equations for some other laser systems were added for simulation in the following years with general focus being shifted into solid state laser structures with 1D and 2D distributed feedback.
+This project began in 2002 as an attempt to summarize and systematize some multidimensional differential equation solvers that I've made for numerical simulation of vacuum electronic radiation sources.
+I wanted to put my standalone code for simulating excitation processes in free electron lasers and backward wave oscillators under a universal platform.
+That C++ Builder based platform helped me with setting dozens of parameters, following the simulation process in realtime and presenting the result graphs in a more unified and convenient way.
+Differential equation systems for some other types of lasers were added for simulation in the following years with general focus being shifted into solid state laser structures with 1D and 2D distributed feedback.
 Various tools and techniques were utilized for smoothing both computation process and interpretation of the results.
 Some notable additions include multithreading, FFT-based spectrum analysis, particle swarm techniques for automatic optimization of laser parameters.
-Combined results of this project became the basis of my 2004 Master and 2010 Ph.D. degrees as well as over 20 published articles in peer-reviewed journals and conference speeches from 2004 to 2023.
+Combined results of this project became the basis of my Master and Ph.D. degrees as well as over 20 published articles in peer-reviewed journals and conference speeches from 2004 to 2023.

 ## Project Structure
 ### Common Files